-The first person to accompany me on my walk was the 84 year-old West Virginia Secretary of State, Ken Hechler.
-Ken is a former member of the U.S. House of Representatives and a former speech writer for Harry Truman.
+The first person to accompany me on my walk was the 84 year old West Virginia Secretary of State, Ken Hechler.
+Ken is a former member of the U S. House of Representatives and a former speech writer for Harry Truman.

 For Ken, who sees coal companies ravaging his West Virginia mountains under the protection of corrupt politicians, campaign finance reform is the key issue in American politics.
-In the months ahead, he would be an invaluable problem solver and friend.
-He walked with me from Pasadena to Twentynine

-Palms in the California desert, which is quite a walk for an old man.
-He would rejoin me many times in the months ahead.
-I was never sure at first if his passion was for reform or for me, but, at my age, whatever puts a little spring in your step is welcome.
+In the months ahead he would be an invaluable problem solve and friend.
+He walked with me from Pasadena to Twenty-nine Palms in the California desert, which is quite a walk for an old man.
+He would rejoin me many times in the month ahead.
+I was never sure at first if his passion was for reform or for me, but, at my age, whatever puts a little spring in you step is welcome.

-3Let1s go,2 Ken said, and off we went.
-After so many years fettered by age, parenthood, and the burdens of two death watches -my husband and my best friend.
+"Let's go," Ken said, and off we went.
+After so may years fettered by age, parenthood, and the burdens of two death watches- by husband and my best friend.
 Walking, I felt free and full of youthful spirit.

-One never loses one syouth.
+One never loses one's youth.
 It is always just hiding under the wrinkles, excited for a chance to be out in the open air again.
-Ken and I walked through Los Angeles like a couple of twenty year-olds, though our reflections in the store windows showed something else again.
-My advice is to not look too long at that reflection, which is the book of the past.
+Ken and I walked through Los Angeles like a couple of twenty year-olds, though our reflections in he store windows showed something else again.
+My advice is to not look too long at the reflection, which is the book of the past.
 Life is in the moving on.